 Kate Granigan, MSW, LICSW, CASWCM

 Ms. Kate Granigan is a licensed Independent Clinical Social Worker and received her Master’s degree in Social Work from Boston College in 1994.
-She worked as a clinician at Bay State Community Services and as a medical social worker for Special Care Visiting Nurses Association and Managed Health Care.
-Ms. Granigan founded C.A.R.E., a Care Management practice, in 1999, and in June of 2009 C.A.R.E. merged with Overlook Visiting Nurse Association & Hospice Services, part of the non-profit Masonic Health System.
-Ms. Granigan is the Vice President of Care Management for Overlook CARE, with a staff of Professional Care Managers, both nurses and social workers that provide assistance, advocacy and guidance to elders and those with disabilities and their families.
+She has worked as a clinician in the field of aging for over 20 years.
+Ms. Granigan founded C.A.R.E., a Care Management practice, in 1999, and in June of 2009 C.A.R.E. merged with Overlook Visiting Nurse Association & Hospice Services, part of the non-profit Masonic Health System, where Ms. Granigan acted as the Vice President of Care Management until 2016.

 Amy Abrams holds a joint Master of Social Work and Master of Public Health from San Diego State University, and is the Education and Outreach Manager for Alzheimer’s San Diego, an innovative non-profit organization that provides care and support to those impacted by dementia, while advancing critical disease research.
 She is responsible for all aspects of the organization’s community education and professional training programs, delivering vital information for individuals with Alzheimer’s or related dementia, caregivers, and the professional community.